kitcharoenp/kitcharoenp.github.io/_posts/2018-05-25-my-first-blog-with-jekyll.md

 categories: jekyll howto
 ---
 ### Creating GitHub Pages
-Create a repository on GitHub by following the steps in [Getting Started with GitHub Pages](https://guides.github.com/features/pages/).
+First, Create a repository on GitHub by following the steps in [Getting Started with GitHub Pages](https://guides.github.com/features/pages/).
 This guide is to help you create a repository step by step.